xxsimoxx/stats-for-update-manager/README.md

 You'll find a new submenu, *Statistics*, under the *Update Manager* menu.

+It's compatible with Update Manager versions 1.x and 2.x.

 It supports WP-CLI.
 See the help typing:
 * `wp help statistics show`
 * `wp help statistics purge`